RedNeath/ExcelFormulaCalculationEngine/README.md

 Of course, injecting the values will not succeed if they don't exist in the context.

 ##### 3. Creating the execution tree
 The execution tree is what defines the execution order of the different operands in the formula.
-It is indeed affected by operator's priority, whether they are regular (unary or binary) operators, or actual excel functions.
+It is indeed affected by operator's priority, whether they are regular (unary or binary) operators, or actual Excel functions.

 In our case, this is what the execution tree should be:
 ![img.png](doc/tree.png)